zdu-strong/transparent-republic/README.md

 If the president is removed from office, the system will seamlessly transition to a new president appointed by the council, with no downtime.<br/>

 Amendments to the Constitution and laws take effect only after a delay.
-Certain fiscal spending plans are also subject to delayed implementation, giving citizens time to monitor officials and respond.<br/>
+Certain fiscal expenditures are also delayed, giving citizens time to monitor officials and respond.<br/>

 ### 🔷 7.
 International Transparency<br/>